Protect Texas Hemp

 Hemp farmer holding a seedling

 Texas hemp industry leaders support strong regulations to protect consumers, ensure product safety, and prevent youth access.
-However, SB 3 imposes a total ban that will result in legal challenges, resurgence of the black market, and criminal penalties for federally legal products.
+However, a total ban will result in legal challenges, resurgence of the black market, and criminal penalties for federally legal products.

 What’s at Stake